Contents

 The School Governance Assurance Framework is operated by Joshua Mangas ("we", "us", "our").
 For the purposes of UK data protection law, Joshua Mangas is the Data Controller for all personal data collected through:

-- The GAF governance tools platform at portal.governanceassurance.co.uk
+- The SGAF governance tools platform at portal.governanceassurance.co.uk

 - The School Portal at portal.governanceassurance.co.uk